adamzolyak/tools-for-humanity-legal/README.md

 ### Support or Contact

-Contact info at toolsforhuamity.io for questions, feedback, or to partner with us.
+Contact info at toolsforhuamity.io for questions, feedback, or to partner with us!